sydni/auth-workshop/README.md

 Next, create a firebase project like you did in HW3 in the [firebase console](https://console.firebase.google.com).

-To use firebase for authentication you need to first initialize firebase and then initialize FirebaseUI
+To use firebase for authentication you need to first initialize firebase and then initialize FirebaseUI (user interface stuff)

 To initialize firebase, do exactly what you did at the start of HW3, beginning with getting code from the settings in your project.
 [Here's](https://console.firebase.google.com) a link to you console.